 Ask your lender

-Not every lender will be able to approve first-time home buyers who are using a grant, or some type of assistance.
-Make sure you ask your loan officer if they are able to use the type of grant you have.
+Not every mortgage lender will be able to approve first-time homebuyers who are using a grant or some type of assistance.
+Make sure you ask your loan officer if they can use the type of grant you have.